Column: Persian

+South Asia

+Indo-Corinthian capitals are capitals crowning columns or pilasters, which can be found in the northwestern Indian subcontinent, and usually combine Hellenistic and Indian elements.
+These capitals are typically dated to the first centuries of the Common Era, and constitute an important aspect of Greco-Buddhist art.
+Indo-Corinthian capitals display a design and foliage structure which is derived from the academic Corinthian capital developed in Greece.
+Its importation to India followed the road of Hellenistic expansion in the East in the centuries after the conquests of Alexander the Great.
+In particular the Greco-Bactrian kingdom, centered on Bactria (today's northern Afghanistan), upheld the type at the doorstep of India, in such places as Ai-Khanoum until the end of the 2nd century BCE.
+In India, the design was often adapted, usually taking a more elongated form and sometimes being combined with scrolls, generally within the context of Buddhist stupas and temples.

 Middle Ages

 Columns, or at least large structural exterior ones, became much less significant in the architecture of the Middle Ages.
 The classical forms were abandoned in both Byzantine and Romanesque architecture in favour of more flexible forms, with capitals often using various types of foliage decoration, and in the West scenes with figures carved in relief.

 During the Romanesque period, builders continued to reuse and imitate ancient Roman columns wherever possible; where new, the emphasis was on elegance and beauty, as illustrated by twisted columns.
 Often they were decorated with mosaics.

 Renaissance and later styles

 Renaissance architecture was keen to revive the classical vocabulary and styles, and the informed use and variation of the classical orders remained fundamental to the training of architects throughout Baroque, Rococo and Neo-classical architecture.